Case Studies:

 User fees and trust fund

-PSAH funds originate from an earmarked share of the water use fees charged by the municipalities and then channelled to the National Water Commission (CNA).
-While initially this share was to be a percentage of the total revenues (2,5%), it was later changed to a fixed amount.
-It started at 200 million Mexican pesos (about US$ 20 million) in 2003 and was increased to 300 million Mexican pesos (about US$ 30 million) in 2005.
-This allocation of funds covers both PSAH and CABSA.
-(Ley Federal de Derechos 2005).
+PSAH funds originate from an earmarked share of the water use fees charged by the municipalities and then channelled to the CNA.
+While initially this share was to be a percentage of the total revenues (2.5 per cent), it was later changed to a fixed amount.
+It started at 200 million Mexican pesos (approximately US$20 million) in 2003 and was increased to 300 million Mexican pesos (approximately US$30 million) in 2005.
+This allocation of funds covers both PSAH and CABSA (Ley Federal de Derechos, 2005).

-From the total budget allocated to each PES programme, 96% is allocated to direct payments to participants, in the case of PSAH and to support project elaboration and execution, in the case of CABSA.
-The remaining 4% should cover costs of operation, evaluation and monitoring.
-Funds are channel led through the Mexican Forest Fund, an instrument created to finance forest conservation and restoration projects, by pooling funds from different sources.
+From the total budget allocated to each PES programme, 96 per cent is allocated to direct payments to participants in the case of PSAH, and to support project elaboration and execution in the case of CABSA.
+The remaining four per cent should cover costs of operation, evaluation and monitoring.
+Funds are channelled through the Mexican Forest Fund, an instrument created to finance forest conservation and restoration projects, by pooling funds from different sources.
 As such, the fund also supports other programmes managed by CONAFOR.

 Applications are submitted in July/August every year and results are released in November/December.
 Successful candidates receive an official letter and results are also posted on CONAFOR website.